silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 }
 ```

-The CMSEditLink doesn't matter so much for this implementation.
-It is required
+The `getCMSEditLink()` method doesn't matter so much for this implementation, so you can let
-by the `CMSPreviewable` interface so some implementation must be provided, but
-you can safely return `null` or an empty string with no repercussions in this
-situation.
+it return the default value of `null`.

 #### The page template